Intercept

 5OG MetaOpen Graph tags (guaranteed fallback)

 Tier 2 fetchers run in parallel.
-When both succeed, the higher quality result wins.
+When multiple succeed, the highest quality result wins.
 All other tiers run sequentially.

 3. Caching

-Results are cached in-memory for the session (max 100 entries, LRU eviction).
-Failed URLs are also cached to prevent re-attempting known-dead URLs.
+Results are cached in-memory with TTL (30 min for successes, 5 min for failures).
+Max 100 entries with LRU eviction.
+Failed URLs are cached to prevent re-attempting known-dead URLs.

 Tools